detapundit/detapundit/README.md

 👋 Hey there!
 I’m @detapundit – your friendly neighborhood DBA.

-👀 I specialize in MySQL, MongoDB, and Postgres DBA operations, making databases run smoother than ever.
+👀 I specialize in MySQL, MongoDB, Cassandra and Postgres DBA operations, making databases run smoother than ever.

 🌱 Passionate about crafting scripts and automations to simplify complex DBA tasks.